 While setting up your tax rates, you can also set up your account codes for your accounting software using the “tax code” field.
 This works in conjunction with both ERPLY accounting and our Quickbooks export.

 Default tax rate applied at the register.
-This overrides tax rates set on items, or product groups.
+This overrides tax rates set on items, or product groups, and the tax rate applied to the first register in a given location will automatically populate tax on Invoice-Waybills.
 This is the most common set up, and usually the best.
 To apply tax rate by register:

 Step 1: Navigate to your register

 Step 2: Choose the tax rate to be applied from the drop down

 You can assign tax rates by location and product group in the product group settings.
 The register must not have a tax rate on it for this to work.
 This is generally used for setting tax rates on Non-Stock Items (services) in groups, or groups that may have different tax rates.

 To apply tax rates by Product and Service Group:

 Step 1: Navigate to Product and Service Groups

 Step 2: Under the newly-added PIM icon, right click (ctrl-click on Mac) the specific Product and Service Group to be updated and select Edit from the drop down.